Namibia Classic Camping Safari

 Safari Description:

-A 12 day camping safari encompassing all the major sites of Namibia – Journeying north take in a fantastic conservation programme before continuing to the magnificent Etosha Pan and game–viewing plains of Etosha, the delightful and dramatic landscapes and tribes in Damaraland, onto the iconic Skeleton Coast and Swakopmund for adventure activities.
+A 12 day camping safari encompassing all the major sites of Namibia – Journeying north for game viewing in a private reserve before continuing to the magnificent Etosha Pan and game–viewing plains of Etosha, the delightful and dramatic landscapes and tribes in Damaraland, onto the iconic Skeleton Coast and Swakopmund for adventure activities.
 Continuing south to wide-open landscapes with linear dunes and desert–adapted game; the second largest canyon in the world to ghost towns and African penguins at the outlandish coastline!
 This popular round trip has it all.

 Safari Highlights:

-AfriCat Foundation; Etosha National Park & Game Drives; Himba tribe; Skeleton Coast & Cape Cross; Swakopmund for adventure activities Namib Naukluft Desert with linear dunes and desert–adapted game; the second largest canyon in the world to ghost towns and African penguins at the harsh coastline!
+Okonjati Nature Reserve; Etosha National Park & Game Drives; Himba tribe; Skeleton Coast & Cape Cross; Spitzkoppe Swakopmund for adventure activities; Namib Naukluft Desert with linear dunes and desert–adapted game; the second largest canyon in the world to ghost towns and African penguins at the harsh coastline!

 Main Attractions: